ofekamsalem/HJFC-YouthDepartmentScoutingTool/docs/README.md

 At the start of the program, the user can choose between three scouting focuses:

-1. Rotation-edge players – players on the edge of the squad rotation.
+1. Rotation-edge players - players on the edge of the squad rotation.
-2. Players playing above their age group – players competing in older age categories.
+2. Players playing above their age group - players competing in older age categories.
-3. Top scorers – high-impact attacking players.
+3. Top scorers.

 ---